I woke up thinking of a lady I saw at Radiation.

 I stayed in Denial for quite a while.
 Every doctor I met, told me the same thing, and I just sat there ready leave.
 My daughter would go with me to the appointments, and listen for me.
 Even though I was sitting right there, I wasn’t actually hearing what they were saying.

-Then I got just flat out pissed off.
+Then I got angry.
 In came the yelling match with God.
 Have you ever noticed, God doesn’t yell back?
 He just patiently waits for the fit to subside.
 All the questions, but the most popular one was, “Why?”
 I had plans for 2016, but now I was going to spend it killing Cancer?
-Well, God and Chemo took the anger right out of this girl.
+God and Chemo took the anger right out of this girl.

 Waves of sorrow would wash over me during Chemo.
 I wouldn’t say I was depressed, but I definitely felt sorry for myself.
 I couldn’t do anything about anything!
 All I could do was open my eyes to a new day.
 Sometimes it took a few days to become stable enough to shower.
 I just laid in bed thinking of what I would write, if I had the well being to write it.

 This was the sweetest part of the journey.
-Once I finally accepted the journey.
+Once I finally accepted it.

 God didn’t do this to me.
-Being an overthinker, I went through every scenario trying to pinpoint what caused this Cancer.
-Does it really matter?
-It wasn’t about the lump.
+Being an overthinker, I went through every scenario trying to pinpoint what caused this Cancer, but it wasn’t about the lump.
 It was about what God was going to do for me, that I couldn’t do myself.
 When I got to that point, and I had to ask for help from God, and others, I believe God started to smile down on me.